glenjarvis/talk-yaml-json-xml-oh-my/README.md

 Statically-typed languages
 such as Java and Go provide libraries to define mappings between XML documents and statically defined classes.
 This is, in theory, possible in Python as well (e.g. https://github.com/gatkin/declxml), but that approach is not very popular in Python.
+The most common approach is to write explicit mapping code for particular document types like above.
+Such code will usually include application level validation (e.g. an address must have a zip code and it has a specific format).